I wrote recently about how much hot water with lemon that I’ve been drinking lately.

 Some of these ideas I’m already using, but there’s a bunch that were new to me too.

-And I know there’s so many more uses for leftover citrus rinds out there.
+And I know there are so many more uses for leftover citrus rinds out there.

 How do you use your citrus rinds and peels?
 Leave a comment below!